vrohlfs/shortcut-api/README.md

 ## Example

-Create a new Story in the first Project that is returned from the API in the all projects list.
+Create a new Story in a specific Epic that is returned from the API in the all epics list.

 ```python